Salmon Flies! The Big Start To Missoula’s Summer!

 Again, like all stoneflies, it’s not really a hatch, per se.
 The “hatch” consists of the females returning to the river to lay her eggs.
 They skitter across the top of the water depositing eggs, then fly off to do it again later.
 Of course, the trout are looking for these moving targets.
 Good flies to imitate this stage are Orange Stimulators and Sofa Pillows, and the strikes can be violent to these moving targets.
 But most of our flies imitate the unfortunate insects that have become trapped in the surface film, either by wind or a higher wave.
 These insects are an easier target, and tend to be preferred, especially by larger trout.
 The PK Stonefly, Rastaman Salmon Fly and Rogue River Salmon Fly are excellent imitations in the surface film.
 Don’t be afraid to provide a little twitch once in a while to activate strikes.
 We also carry patterns that imitate insects that have been swamped, riding below the surface film.
 These insects offer a completely immobile target to the trout, and are well imitated by Gould’s Half Down Salmon Fly, Cat Puke and Damien’s SUV Salmon Fly.
 Be ready for more subtle strikes with these flies, as trout know the insect can’t escape, and often rise less vigorously.
 They also ride lower, and may be less visible in rougher water.

 It’s no secret Rock Creek is the premier river in Missoula for the Salmon Fly hatch.
 People travel from all over the world, united at Rock Creek to fish this legendary hatch.
 What’s less recognized is the Blackfoot River, upper Bitterroot River and Clark Fork River all have Salmon Fly events as well.
+Many Missoula fishing guides can vouch for this.
 When a hatch on a river is as famous as the Salmon Flies on Rock Creek, you find out there’s a lot of pressure.
 An easy way to find less pressure is forego the biggest hatch event, and go find places with fewer bugs . . . and fewer anglers.
 Wherever these insects emerge, Blackfoot, Bitterroot, Clark Fork or Rock Creek, the fish know and key in on them.
 Fewer salmon flies on the water can actually extend your fishing day.
 On Rock Creek, the Salmon Flies are so prolific that fish become gorged and stop feeding until their digestion catches up with their appetite!
 On rivers where the bugs are less numerous, the fish will rise for an extended period.
 It’s easy to get blinders- Salmon Flies, Rock Creek, Salmon Flies, Rock Creek, but all our local river and many tribs support this amazing hatch.
 Definitely hit Rock Creek, it’s a wonderful sight to behold, but don’t be afraid to do a little exploration, you may find yourself richly rewarded, and a little less crowded on the water.